Heritage and climate action in communities

 What does it involve?

-Start by sending a paragraph detailing the need for a heritage and climate action plan in your area to communities@keepscotlandbeautiful.org.
+Send a paragraph detailing the need for a heritage and climate action plan in your area to communities@keepscotlandbeautiful.org.
 We will review and get in touch to discuss if an action plan is right for you.

-Following an initial meeting, we will run a series of FREE sessions with your group including;
+Following an initial meeting, we will run a series of FREE sessions with your group, including:

 - Place Standard Tool workshop

-- Climate Change Impacts on Heritage workshop
+- Climate change impacts on heritage workshop

 - Explore the potential impacts of climate change in your area workshop

-- Card Sort activity
+- Card sort activity

 - Community planning session